-A mortgage loan document, which in California is called a deed of trust, lists the name of the borrower (the “trustor”), the name of the lender (the “beneficiary”), the amount of the loan, the date of the loan, and the address or assessor's parcel number of the property being put up as collateral for the loan.
+A mortgage loan document in California and many other states is called a deed of trust.
+It lists the name of the borrower (the “trustor”), the name of the lender (the “beneficiary”), the amount of the loan, the date of the loan, and the address or assessor's parcel number of the property being put up as collateral for the loan.

 In some cases, such as loans with variable interest rates, the terms of the loan also will be listed, such as the interest rate and due date on the loan.